develer-staff/qt_web_example/README.md

 The above screenshot shows the running application.

+The "Request book" pane allows the user to request a book by title or by author.

+The "My bookshelf" pane shows the list of books that the user currently has on loan.
+Borrowed books are added here, returned books are removed.

-Inside “Library web view” pane there's the HTML/JS library page.
-As you can see, we can have a uniform UI.
+The "Library web view" pane shows the HTML/JS library page.
+Here you can see the library catalog, the log and send text messages to the user.

 # Inspect a QWebEngineView
 To debug a QWebEngineView you can use developer tools: